liamf/photon-rgb-lamp/README.md

 Exposes a number of APIs to the Particle cloud to allow you to control your lamp.

+(NB: this readme might not be 100% up to date with the latest source, so read that too ...)

 ## REST endpoints:

 **/v1/devices/_deviceid_/colour**